 Almost everyone keeps some reserved savings to cope with unanticipated circumstances.
 Savings can also be used to your benefit by paying off debt.

-Debt consolidation is combining multiple loans into one loan, preferably at a lower interest rate.
+When you consolidate credit card debt, you combine multiple loans into one.
+This not only reduces the number of payments you have to make each month, it will also most likely give you a lower interest rate.
 Adopting debt consolidation and getting rid of higher interest rate loans can help a person be more focused towards a reduction of credit card debt.
-This is also an effective way to consolidate credit card debt.
+This is also an effective way to consolidate credit card debt

 Utilize Equity in Your House